FancyPixel/fancypixel.github.io/source/_posts/2015-01-29-react-plus-flux-backed-by-rails-api-part-2.markdown

 ##Tools
 I'll be using node's NPM to fetch the main tools, Gulp for the build and watch tasks, and Bower for the resources.
 Before diving in the details, I have to warn you, I'm awful with gulp, so I pretty much gathered tasks around the web.
 So take my gulp file lightly, I'm planning on fixing all the horrors as soon as I can.
 You might also notice that I didn't use ES6, although I wanted to.
 I encountered in a couple of issues while working with ES6, so being time in short supply, I switched to vanilla Javascript.
-You'll find the package.sjon and gulpfile.js in the [sample repo](https://github.com/FancyPixel/small-frontend), to make a long story short we'll be using `react` (obviously), `react-router`, `superagent` for the ajax calls and `flux`.
+You'll find the package.json and gulpfile.js in the [sample repo](https://github.com/FancyPixel/small-frontend), to make a long story short we'll be using `react` (obviously), `react-router`, `superagent` for the ajax calls and `flux`.
 As I said before, Flux is just an architecture, so what am I importing really in my package.json?
 Turns out that Facebook released a small library called `flux` that contains basically the code for a Flux Dispatcher (more on that later), that will cut down the amount of boilerplate code that we'll need to get started.

 ##Flux Architecture